Go Back Go Back

 UNFPA is committed to HIV prevention based on the principle of “Leaving No One Behind,” which seeks to address stigma and discrimination against groups who have been disempowered and excluded due to factors like sexual orientation and gender expression.

-Tamadgona has helped to put this principle into practice.
-With UNFPA support and funding, Mr. Gabadadze and his colleagues organized referrals to HIV and STI clinics and hosted events to educate LGBTQIA+ people on their sexual and reproductive health and rights.
+Tanadgoma has helped to put this principle into practice as a UNFPA strategic partner.
+Mr. Gabadadze and his colleagues organized referrals to HIV and STI clinics and hosted events to educate LGBTQIA+ people on their sexual and reproductive health and rights.
 A number of queer community centres were also set up in the country’s three largest cities - Tbilisi, Batumi and Kutaisi - as well as smaller towns like Zugdidi and Telavi.

 Advocacy by UNFPA, Tanadgoma and other local partners also led to advances at the Government level.
 Georgia has made it a priority to prevent new HIV infections among key populations and their sexual partners, including those in the LGBTQIA+ community, and provides HIV testing services free of charge for everyone.
 In 2017, Georgia also became the first country in the Eastern Europe and Central Asia region to roll out pre-exposure prophylaxis (PrEP) among men who have sex with men and transgender people.